DavidQATraining/SFIA2Kube/README.md

 * When a push happens on to the VCS it triggers the CI server Jenkins to build the live app again automatically so the changes are seen in the browser with minimal downtime.
 * On builds the images for the services are pushed to docker hub.
 * Ansible playbooks are used for configuration and setting roles, initilising the manager node then installing docker on the worker and adding the worker to the swarm.
-* The containerisation is handled by docker and orchestrated in docker swarm using manager a worker node roles.
+* The containerisation is handled by docker and orchestrated in docker swarm using manager and worker node roles.
 * NGINX is the web server service uses reverse proxy to access service 1 and also handles the load balancing between nodes.

 <a href="https://ibb.co/L0H1gzK"><img src="https://i.ibb.co/7SLKpJh/jenkins-dashboard.png" alt="jenkins-dashboard" border="0"></a><br /><a target='_blank' href='https://imgbb.com/'>Jenkins Dashboard with build logs</a><br />